 Diets Harmful for Typhoid Patient

 Like said in the beginning, Typhoid is a serious but underrated illness.
-Some type of foods must be avoided by a typhoid suffering patient if they want to recover quickly.
+Some types of foods must be avoided by typhoid suffering patients if they want to recover quickly.
 You must avoid the following foods: